SeanSusmerano/MTG-Card-Lookup/README.md

 - [x] Implement a way to show progress on how many cards on the list has been searched

 ### Phase 2: Data Storage Improvements
-- [ ] Add Google Docs integration to replace the text files
+- [x] Add Google Docs integration to replace the text files
-- [ ] Add prompts to properly populate the correct Google Sheets
+- [x] Add prompts to properly populate the correct Google Sheets
-- [ ] Create a Google Sheets Template
+- [x] Create a Google Sheets Template
-- [ ] Include regular Excel integration

 ### Phase 3: Refinement
 - [ ] Implement a way to check recently checked cards to see if a card can be skipped in search